Sunayana225/mynotes-genai/interview_questions.md

 - Not understanding the difference between training and inference
 - Mixing up encoder vs decoder architectures
 - Forgetting about computational complexity and scaling issues

----

-*This document contains 105+ essential LLM interview questions covering basic to advanced topics.
-Review regularly and practice explaining concepts in your own words for best interview preparation.*